Utkar5hM/utkar5hm.github.io/site/content/post/2024-11-22-ebpf-vs-perf-schema.md

 ![htop-ss](/assets/img/other/ebpf-perf/htop.jpeg)

-This changed significantly when filtering to only collect queries over 200ms—CPU and memory usage dropped, and the benchmarks reflected that.
+This changed significantly when filtering to only collect queries over 200ms CPU and memory usage dropped, and the benchmarks reflected that.

 ### Results